 top of page

+After years of living in Switzerland and exploring the Alps, lakes, cable cars, viewpoints, and hidden villages, I have learned that Switzerland rewards travelers who plan smartly.
 This article shares my personal Switzerland travel tips based on what actually works when traveling around the country.
 These are the same recommendations I give friends and family when they visit.
 No generic advice.
 No recycled lists.
 Just practical guidance from real experience.

 In Switzerland, hotels are not required to offer their best price on Booking.com or other platforms.
 Because of this, booking directly often gives you better value.
+My usual approach is to research hotels on Booking.com or TripAdvisor and then book directly on the hotel website.

 One important detail to check is whether bedding and linen are charged separately.
 This is still very common in Switzerland, especially in holiday apartments.

-Many regions offer guest cards that include free public transport, free cable cars and discounts or free entry to attractions.
+This is one of the biggest money-saving tips in Switzerland.
+Many regions offer guest cards that include free public transport, free cable cars, and discounts or free entry to attractions.
 These cards are especially common in summer.
+Examples include the Ticino Ticket, the Engadine Card, and the Villars sur Ollon guest card.

 During one family stay in the Engadine, we used cable cars every day and saved over one thousand Swiss francs in just five days.
+Hotels usually include these cards automatically.
+For holiday apartments, the property must be registered, and local tax must be paid.
+Always check this before booking.
+A full overview of Swiss guest cards is available here.

 The famous Bernina Express snakes through gorgeous alpine scenery on its way to St. Moritz, giving you stunning views of snow-covered mountains and thick forests.

 For the first four years I lived in Switzerland, I did not own a car.
-We traveled everywhere by train and it worked extremely well.
-Trains are reliable, scenic and easy to use.
-Connection times are short and with the Half Fare Card, prices are reasonable.
+We traveled everywhere by train, and it worked extremely well.
+Trains are reliable, scenic, and easy to use.
+Connection times are short, and with the Half Fare Card, prices are reasonable.

+Once we had a child, we switched to using a car more often (actually always).
 With kids, a car is usually more convenient.
-It allows more flexibility, makes luggage easier to manage and avoids strict schedules.
+It allows more flexibility, makes luggage easier to manage, and avoids strict schedules.
+My honest rule is simple: adults traveling light usually enjoy trains more, while families with kids often find a car much easier.

-6. Use Swiss discount and deal websites
+6. Use Swiss Discount and Deal Websites

 There are several Swiss platforms I use regularly.